 - Identify outside the spectrum entirely

 - Identify as different genders at different times (genderfluid)

 - Identify as lacking all gendered identification characteristics (“agender”)

-- Identify their gender through the perspective of their race identify (“My gender is black”)
+- Identify their gender through the perspective of their race identity (“My gender is black”)

-- Identify as having a queer/nonnormative gender that escapes normal categorizes (“genderqueer”)
+- Identify as having a queer/nonnormative gender that escapes normal categories (“genderqueer”)

 For more information on nonbinary identities, see: